Coupland, Texas History

-"This section is equally well adopted to grazing or agriculture.
+"This section is equally well adapted to grazing or agriculture.
 Cotton, all the cereals, vegetables and fruits do well."

-"No farmer who has cultivated his land well here, but what has made good crops in the most droughty seasons."
+"No farmer who has cultivated his land well here, but what has made good crops in the most drought seasons."

 "The scenery is magnificent, soil rich, climate healthy.
 A visit in the spring time to this beautiful prairie will repay its costs."